danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 ## Step 6: Export your Plugin into index.js

 ##Find the `index.js` under `api/app/clients/tools`.
-You need to put your plugin into the `modeule.exports`, to make it compile, you will also need to declare your plugin as `consts`:
+You need to put your plugin into the `module.exports`, to make it compile, you will also need to declare your plugin as `consts`:

 ```js
 const StructuredSD = require('./structured/StableDiffusion');